Waterhouse–Friderichsen syndrome

-The bacterial infection leads to massive bleeding into one or (usually) both adrenal glands.
+The bacterial infection leads to massive bleeding into one or both adrenal glands.
+Bilateral adrenal gland hemorrhaging is more common.
 It is characterized by overwhelming bacterial infection meningococcemia leading to massive blood invasion, organ failure, coma, low blood pressure and shock, disseminated intravascular coagulation (DIC) with widespread purpura, rapidly developing adrenocortical insufficiency and death.

 Signs and symptoms

-Waterhouse-Friderichsen syndrome can be caused by a number of different organisms (see below).
+Waterhouse–Friderichsen syndrome can be caused by a number of different organisms (see below).
 When caused by Neisseria meningitidis, WFS is considered the most severe form of meningococcal sepsis.
 The onset of the illness is nonspecific with fever, rigors, vomiting, and headache.
 Soon a rash appears; first macular, not much different from the rose spots of typhoid, and rapidly becoming petechial and purpuric with a dusky gray color.
 Low blood pressure (hypotension) develops and rapidly leads to septic shock.
 The cyanosis of extremities can be extreme and the patient is very prostrated or comatose.
 In this form of meningococcal disease, meningitis generally does not occur.
 Low levels of blood glucose and sodium, high levels of potassium in the blood, and the ACTH stimulation test demonstrate the acute adrenal failure.
 Leukocytosis need not be extreme and in fact leukopenia may be seen and it is a very poor prognostic sign.
 C-reactive protein levels can be elevated or almost normal.
 Thrombocytopenia is sometimes extreme, with alteration in prothrombin time (PT) and partial thromboplastin time (PTT) suggestive of disseminated intravascular coagulation (DIC).
 Acidosis and acute kidney failure can be seen as in any severe sepsis.
 Meningococci can be readily cultured from blood or cerebrospinal fluid, and can sometimes be seen in smears of cutaneous lesions.
 Difficulty swallowing, atrophy of the tongue, and cracks at the corners of the mouth are also characteristic features.